kazewong/JaxNRSur/joss/paper.md

 # Summary

-The detection and analysis of gravitational waves rely on accurate and efficient modeling of waveforms from compact binary coalescences.
+The detection and analysis of gravitational waves relies on accurate and efficient modeling of waveforms from compact binary coalescences.
 Numerical relativity (NR) surrogate models are a family of data-driven models that are directly trained on NR simulations to provide fast and accurate approximations of these waveforms without many assumptions about the form of the model.

 `JaxNRSur` is a Python library that implements NR waveform models in `JAX` [@jax2018github], a high-performance numerical computing library that supports automatic differentiation, just-in-time (JIT) compilation, and hardware acceleration (GPU/TPU).
 By using JAX, `JaxNRSur` provides the following key features:

 ## Key features

-- **Automatic differentiation:** Compute gradients of waveforms with respect to time, source parameters, or model parameters (i.e. the data in the surrogate model) automatically, enabling advanced inference techniques such as gradient-based sampling or optimization.
+- **Automatic differentiation:** Compute gradients of waveforms with respect to time, source parameters, or model parameters (i.e., the data in the surrogate model) automatically, enabling advanced inference techniques such as gradient-based sampling or optimization.
 - **Accelerator support:** The same code runs efficiently on CPUs, GPUs, and TPUs, with no user intervention required.
 This allows for fast waveform evaluations in large-scale analyses.
 - **Simple vectorization:** JAX's vectorization capabilities allow users to efficiently evaluate waveforms for multiple source parameters or times in parallel.
 - **Unified interface:** A consistent and user-friendly interface for accessing different NR surrogate models, making it easy to switch between models.

 `JaxNRSur` currently includes implementations of several NR surrogate models, including: